Southern Voice (song)

 "Southern Voice" is a song written by Bob DiPiero and Tom Douglas and recorded by American country music artist Tim McGraw.
 It was released in September 2009 as the second single and title track from McGraw's 2009 album of the same name.
 For the week dated January 30, 2010, the song reached Number One on the U.S. Billboard Hot Country Songs chart, becoming his 23rd number one hit and his first since "Last Dollar (Fly Away)" in April 2007.

 Content

-This song is an up-tempo that lists off various influential natives of the Southern United States who all embody a "southern voice."
-Many are referred to not by full name but direct allusion, including civil rights leader Martin Luther King Jr. ("Dr. King") and NASCAR driver Dale Earnhardt ("Number Three").
+This song is an up-tempo track that lists various influential natives of the Southern United States, who all embody a "southern voice."
+Many are referred to, not by full name but direct allusion, including civil rights leader Martin Luther King Jr. ("Dr. King") and NASCAR driver Dale Earnhardt ("Number Three").
 Furthermore, Jack Daniel is incorrectly referred to as "Jack Daniels".

 Regarding the song, McGraw told Great American Country, "I hope it’s a record that you can put on and just sort of melt into.
 And that’s what the purpose was for it.
 We wanted a sort of earthiness that when you put this thing on, it just sort of kicks out all over you."